 Having weekly psychotherapy sessions has helped and continues to help me enormously.
 Therapists need their own therapy now more than ever.
 If we are to continue to be of help to our clients, first we need to have the support ourselves.

 Brighton and Hove Psychotherapy is a collective of experienced psychotherapists, psychologists and counsellors working with a range of client groups, including fellow therapists and health professionals.
-If you would like more information, or an informal discussion please get in touch with us by telephone or email.
+If you would like more information, or an informal discussion please get in touch with us.

 Further reading by Sam Jahara